friendly-traceback/docs/html/_sources/tracebacks_en_3.10.rst.txt

     Python that this is a global variable, otherwise you will see an `UnboundLocalError`.

+    You're trying to use the name `spam_missing_global` identified by Python as being in the local scope of a function before having assigned it a value.

     The name `spam_missing_global` exists in the global scope.
     Perhaps the statement